steepale/IKZF1_paper_code/02_fastq_to_bam/RNA-Seq_variant_calling/README.md

 # Processing and Mapping of RNA-Seq Data for Somatic and Germline Variant Calling

-Reads were mapped according to the GATK best practices and STAR manual in order to call somatic and germline variants from RNA-Seq aligned data.
+Reads were mapped according to the GATK best practices and STAR manual in preparation to call somatic and germline variants from RNA-Seq aligned data.

 ## Analyses in pipeline: